mkopar/VirClass/README.md

 Tool consists of 3 python scripts - `load.py`, `load_sequences.py` and `cnet_n.py`
 (where n is integer and represents specific neural network architecture).
 All code is written in Python 2.7.2.
-We also used numpy, BioPython and Theano libraries.
+We used libraries such as numpy, BioPython and Theano.
-The main script is `cnet_n.py` - you simply run it and it handles the other two scripts to get the data.
+The main script is `cnet_n.py` - you run it and it handles the other two scripts to get the data.

-Scripts which are responsible for data create folder cache and media in working directory.
+Scripts which are responsible for data create folders cache and media in working directory.
-When `load_sequences.py` is run folder cache is created (if it does not exists already).
+Folder cache is created by `load_sequences.py` (if it does not exists already).
-It stores records from NCBI website to avoid downloading next time we run it.
+This folder stores records from NCBI website to avoid downloading every time we run it.
-When `load.py` is run folder media is created (if does not exists already).
+Folder media is created by `load.py` (if does not exists already).
-Media directory stores data ids and list labels from our dataset.
-It also stores train and test data for unique random seeds that have already been built.
+Media directory stores data ids and list labels from our data set, so we do not need to built taxonomy tree every time we run it.
+Media directory also stores train and test data for unique random seeds that have already been built.